-Students are encouraged to bring only necessary materials to school.
-Cell phones brought to school must be kept turned off and kept in backpacks.
-Unnecessary items such as iPods, MP3 plyers, cameras and other electronic devices should not be brought to school without the approval of the classroom teacher.
-Students who bring these personal items to school do so at their own risk.
-If these items are lost, stolen, or damaged, they will not be covered by the district's insurance or funds.
-Personal items brought to school will be confiscated by school staff and will be held for the student's parent to pick up.
-If confiscated items are lost or damaged while in the school's possession, the school will not be responsible for replacement or repair of such items.
+Students are directed not to bring unnecessary items to school without the express approval of their teacher for a class/school project.
+The school district's insurance does not cover personal items owned by students.
+Unnecessary items would include toys, games, yo-yos, music players, cell phones and electronic games.
+If these items are lost, stolen, or damaged by other students or visitors, the school will not be responsible for replacing or repairing the personal items.
+If the personal items are brought to school, a school staff member will confiscate them and hold them for the student's parent to pick up.
+If the confiscated item is lost, stolen or damaged while in the school's possession, the school will not be responsible for replacement or repair of such item.